didof/benchmarks/typescript/go-syntax/README.md

 ## Benchmark

-On my machine the *go-syntax* seems to be much more fast than the *try-catch & throw* one.
+On my machine, the *go-syntax* seems to be much more fast than the *try-catch & throw* one.

 Try it out yourself: